tonyOreglia/personal-website/src/data/blog/babelRoulette.md

-## The Difficulty with Leaning a New Language
+## The Difficulty with Learning a New Language
 In my opinion, the most useful method by far when it comes to learning a new language is (maybe not surprisingly) speaking with native speakers.
-The more often the better; and if there is a choice between this and other learning methods; talking to a native speaker is always preferable.
+The more often the better.

 However, this is not always easy.
 For some, it's not comfortable striking up conversations with strangers.
 It's not a lot of fun stumbling through a basic sentence while your hostage tutor waits.
-Plus, it can happen often that the conversations is short lived; not providing much of an opportunity to practice.
+Plus, often times the conversations is short lived; not providing much of an opportunity to practice.

-Furthermore, in many places english is a universal second language.
+Furthermore, in many places english is a second language.
 In some cases the language learner is constantly missing opportunities to learn as people switch to english for convenience.

 Of course, there are websites that fill this need.
-For example, [Conversation Exchange](https://conversationexchange.com/) provides a platform to connect with language partners, whom you can take speak to in your target language, and teach your native language to.
+For example, [Conversation Exchange](https://conversationexchange.com/) provides a platform to connect with language partners, whom you can have a conversation with in your target language, and teach your native language to.
 But still, there is some friction here - it require messaging a bunch people and scheduling a date/time to meet.
+It takes a lot of time to schedule, and often times the language partner doesn't even show up in the end.
+It's a free service so the commitment level is low.

-Ultimately, I started to with there was a platform offering immediate connectivity with other language learners out there.
+I started to wish there was a platform offering immediate connectivity with other language learners out there.
 Remember chat roulette from the late 90's?
-Something instant like this but with settings to filter for your target language.
+I had in mind this kind of instant connectivity.
+It could have a settings to filter your partners for the language you are learning.

-For this reason, I to built "Babel Roulette" - where a person can sign on and immediately be connected to other users speaking their target language.
+With this vision in mind, I built "Babel Roulette"; where a person can go and immediately be connected to other users speaking their target language.

 ## Babel Roulette
-Babel Roulette is in it's initial MVP release.
+Babel Roulette is in it's it's initial Minimum Viable Product release.
 Currently the following rooms exists

 - Visit the Portuguese speaking chat room at https://tonycodes.com/babelroulette/pt
 - Visit the Spanish speaking chat room at https://tonycodes.com/babelroulette/es